-- Pull up the protruding area located in the center of the wide panel.
+- Lift the tab in the middle of the wide panel.

-- The white catchlight panel is pulled out at the same time.
+- The white catchlight panel comes out with it.

 Push back the wide panel.

-- Push back the wide panel only, keeping just the catchlight panel up.
+- Push back the wide panel by itself, leaving only the catchlight panel up.

-- Shoot using the same method as bounce flash.
+- Shooting is the same as in normal bounce flash photography.